Dental Care in Detroit

 And did we mention that you can save up to 50% on common procedures?
 It’s quality dental care you can trust at prices you can stomach.

-Download our smartphone app to do everything from booking your appointments to making payments on a treatment plan.
+Do everything from booking your appointments to making payments on a treatment plan.
 We’ve made it easy for you to get the care you need while eliminating the toothache associated with insurance companies.
 That’s the Flossy dental experience.

 All Detroit Procedures